OpenSooq/Gloom/README.md

 Put your url then submit, you will see the shortner url.

-or they can programatically create them through the URL Shortener API.
-With the URL Shortener API you can write applications that use simple HTTP methods to create short links from desktop, mobile, or web.
+or they can programatically create them through the Gloom API.
+With the Gloom API you can write applications that use simple HTTP methods to create short links from desktop, mobile, or web.

 ## API Doc
 ```